How to Upload Custom Fonts to WordPress for FREE?

 Where to find Free Custom Fonts for WordPress?

-If you are looking for free custom fonts for your WordPress website, then there are many websites, such as –
+If you are looking for free custom fonts for your WordPress website, then there are many websites, from where you can find hundreds of free fonts, such as –

 Just make sure to check the font license before using it on commercial websites.